DoriCzele/CupcakeClub/readme.md

 ![Recipe form](/static/img/recipe_form.png)

 Users can read recipes on the "Recipes" page (see below) starting with the most recent recipe, fulfilling the "read" aspect of CRUD.
+Pagination was added to the "Recipes" and "My recipes" pages to enable improved data efficiency and enhance user experience by reducing loading time.

 ![Recipes](/static/img/recipes.png)